 9:30 Dance Floor Opens

 Photographers’ LOVE late Ceremonies and here’s why!
-Sunlight is typically the harshest from 12:00-2:00pm.
+In the summer sunlight is typically the harshest from 12:00-2:00pm.
 How does this translate in terms of photographs?
 Harsh light causes shadows, sweat and squinting.

 Mid-day ceremonies are the most difficult aspect for your photographer to capture!
 I put the sun behind my subject when it is high which actually reduces the amount of contrast.
 However this is not always possible during a ceremony.
 Think about it, your photographer has to capture multiple angles.
 On one side there’s an alter and on the opposite side there is usually a bride walking down the aisle.
 With that said, if your ceremony has to take place during high sun do not stress!
 I can still photograph it, just expect more contrast in your photographs.